pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step1-environment-preparation.md

    {% include callout.html type="warning" content="<h3>Attention</h3>
    <p>This tutorial assumes the name <code>@pentaho/visual-samples-bar-d3</code> as your package name
-      and the name <code>pentaho/visual/samples/barD3</code> as the root AMD/RequireJS module ID.
+      and the name <code>pentaho/visual/samples/barD3</code> as the root AMD/RequireJS module identifier.
       If you which to use different names, you will have to take care to change all the references to the original names throughout the tutorial.
    </p>